ddev/ddev/docs/content/developers/building-contributing.md

 When changes are made to an image, they have to be temporarily pushed to a tag—ideally with the same as the branch name of the PR—and the tag updated in `pkg/versionconstants/versionconstants.go`.
 Please ask if you need a container pushed to support a pull request.

-## Pull Request Pro Tips
+## Pull Requests

+To contribute your fixes or improvements to DDEV, make a pull request on GitHub.
+If you're undertaking a large change, create an issue first so it can be discussed before you invest a lot of time.
+When you're ready, create a pull request, and a discussion will start around your proposed changes.
+Other contributors and users may chime in, but ultimately the decision is made by the maintainer(s).
+You may be asked to make some changes to your pull request.
+If so, add more commits to your branch and push them.
+They’ll automatically go into the existing pull request.

+If your pull request is merged, great!
+If not, no sweat; it may not be what the project maintainer had in mind, or they were already working on it.
+This happens, so our recommendation is to take any feedback you’ve received and go forth and pull request again.
+Or create your own open source project.

+### Preparing a pull request

 * **[Fork](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) the repository** and clone it locally.
 Connect your local to the original ‘upstream’ repository by adding it as a remote, and pull upstream changes often so you stay up to date and reduce the likelihood of conflicts when you submit your pull request.
 See more detailed instructions [here](https://help.github.com/articles/syncing-a-fork).
 * **Create a [branch](https://docs.github.com/en/get-started/quickstart/github-flow)** for your edits.
+See below for DDEV's conventions for branch names.
 * **Be clear** about the problem and how someone can recreate it, or why your feature will help.
 Be equally clear about the steps you took to make your changes.
 * **It’s best to test**.
 Run your changes against any existing tests and create new tests when needed.
 Whether tests exist or not, make sure your changes don’t break the existing project.

-## Open Pull Requests

-Once you’ve opened a pull request, a discussion will start around your proposed changes.
-Other contributors and users may chime in, but ultimately the decision is made by the maintainer(s).
-You may be asked to make some changes to your pull request.
-If so, add more commits to your branch and push them.
-They’ll automatically go into the existing pull request.

-If your pull request is merged, great!
-If not, no sweat; it may not be what the project maintainer had in mind, or they were already working on it.
-This happens, so our recommendation is to take any feedback you’ve received and go forth and pull request again.
-Or create your own open source project.
+### Feature branch name

+When preparing your pull request, please use a branch name like `YYYYMMDD_<your_username>_short_description` (like `20230901_rfay_short_description`) so it’s easy to identify you as the author.

 ### Pull Request Title Guidelines